First Japanese astronaut takes command of space station

-CAPE CANAVERAL, Fla (Reuters) - Japanese astronaut Koichi Wakata assumed command of the International Space Station on Sunday, the first Japanese national to oversee a manned space mission.
+CAPE CANAVERAL, Fla, March 9 (Reuters) - Japanese astronaut Koichi Wakata assumed command of the International Space Station on Sunday, the first Japanese national to oversee a manned space mission.

 “I am humbled to assume the command of the space station,” Wakata said during a change-of-command ceremony broadcast on NASA Television.